Self-sustainability

-Self-sustainability and self-sufficiency are overlapping states of being in which a person or an organization needs little or no help from, or interaction with, others.
+Self-sustainability and self-sufficiency are overlapping states of being in which a person, being, or system needs little or no help from, or interaction with others.
 Self-sufficiency entails the self being enough (to fulfill needs), and a self-sustaining entity can maintain self-sufficiency indefinitely.
 These states represent types of personal or collective autonomy.
 A self-sufficient economy is one that requires little or no trade with the outside world and is called an autarky.